seed-labs/seed-labs/lab-setup/aws/README.md

 10. Force user to change password after first login.
 11. Add /sbin to path so user can execute “ifconfig” .

-## How to Launch SEEDUbuntu VM
+## How to Launch SEEDUbuntu VM in AWS

-Note: Steps 1-2 are only needed for setting up multiple SEEDUbuntu instances on the same local (virtual) subnet.
+_Note_: Steps 1-2 are only needed for setting up multiple SEEDUbuntu instances on the same local (virtual) subnet.
 For setting up a single SEEDUbuntu instance, these steps may be skipped.

 1. Create a new VPC (under Services -> VPC in AWS; VPCs are distinct from EC2).
 Set the CIDR block to 10.0.0.0/16.
-2. Create a new VPC subnet in the region in which the custom AMI image is available (currently us-east-1f).
+2. Create a new VPC subnet in the region in which the custom AMI image is available.
 Be sure to select the VPC just created in the previous step.
 Give the subnet the CIDR block 10.0.0.0/24.

+_Note_: this AMI is currently available in the regions us-east-1, us-west-1, and ap-south-1 .
+If you would like to create an instance in a different region, please contact Steve Cole.

 3. Create a security group with the following rules:
-- Inbound: allow  TCP ports 22 (for SSH access) and 5901 (for remote desktop access via xrdp on custom port), (any traffic from local subnet (10.0.0.0/24) if using multiple machines only)
+- Inbound: allow  TCP ports 22 (for SSH access) and 5901 (for remote desktop access via xrdp on custom port), (any traffic from local subnet 10.0.0.0/24 if using multiple machines only)
-b.
-- Outbound: allow TCP ports 22 (SSH), 5901 (xrdp on custom port), 80, and 443 (so we can access the Internet from inside the SEED machine), ICMP for pings anywhere, UDP anywhere for DNS, (any traffic to local subnet (10.0.0.0/24) if using multiple machines only)
+- Outbound: allow TCP ports 22 (SSH), 5901 (xrdp on custom port), 80, and 443 (so we can access the Internet from inside the SEED machine), ICMP for pings anywhere, UDP anywhere for DNS, (any traffic to local subnet 10.0.0.0/24 if using multiple machines only)

 4. Launch a new instance with a configuration that includes the
 following:
-- the custom AMI, which can be found by searching for “SEEDUbuntu-aws” in the “Community” section of AMI options.
+- the custom AMI, which can be found by searching for "SEEDUbuntu-aws" in the "Community" section of AMI options.
 _NOTE_: this AMI is currently available in the regions us-east-1, us-west-1, and ap-south-1 .
 If you would like to create an instance in a different region, please contact Steve Cole.